"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 The Story of Nao, a Patient Who Programmed in a Psychiatric Hospital

-Despite being hospitalised with schizoaffective disorder, a mental illness, I recovered sufficiently within just one month to obtain permission from my doctor to use a computer.
+Despite being hospitalised for schizoaffective disorder, a mental illness, I recovered sufficiently within just one month to obtain permission from my doctor to use a computer.
 I then built a server on a VPS and deployed a Ghost blog.

 Putting it this way often leads to comments like: